 Hampi Itinerary: Complete Travel Guide (2 and 3 Days)

-UNESCO ruins, boulder walks, and Tungabhadra sunsets, with every cost in INR and USD.
+This Hampi itinerary covers 2-day and 3-day plans across the Vijayanagara ruins, boulder walks, and Tungabhadra sunsets, with how to reach from Bangalore, every cost in INR and USD, and solo female safety notes.

 By Prerna, Nomira

-Hampi holds 1,600 monuments across 4,100 hectares of boulder-strewn granite on the banks of the Tungabhadra River, Karnataka.
-It is the former capital of the Vijayanagara Empire, the most powerful Hindu kingdom of medieval India, and has been a UNESCO World Heritage Site since 1986.
-A 2-day itinerary covers the core monuments; 3 days lets you cross the river to Anegundi and catch the boulder fields at dawn.
+A Hampi itinerary is built around 1,600 monuments spread across 4,100 hectares of boulder-strewn granite on the banks of the Tungabhadra River, Karnataka.
+Hampi is the former capital of the Vijayanagara Empire, the most powerful Hindu kingdom of medieval India, and has been a UNESCO World Heritage Site since 1986.
+A 2-day Hampi itinerary covers the core monuments; a 3-day Hampi itinerary lets you cross the river to Anegundi and catch the boulder fields at dawn.

 Getting to Hampi from Bangalore